 As Table 1 indicates, the majority of metaphors for learning belonged to the nature meta-category, for homeschooling to the movement as well as flexibility and multiplicity meta-categories, and for school education to the uniformity and movement meta-categories.
-It is also evident that metaphors for learning and homeschooling had a positive or neutral meaning, never a negative meaning, while metaphors for school education were primarily neutral or negative (with the exception of one positive metaphor).
+It is also evident that metaphors for learning and homeschooling had a positive or neutral meaningand no negative meaning, while metaphors for school education were primarily neutral or negative (with the exception of one positive metaphor).

 Discussion

-The above findings show that metaphors for learning produced the following meta-categories: food, nature, movement, beginning, and sports.
+The above findings show that metaphors for learning produced the following meta-categories: food, nature, movement, entering and beginning, and sports.
 The majority of these metaphors belonged to the meta-category of nature.
 Of 15 metaphors for learning, 11 were positive, four were neutral, and none were negative.

 Metaphors for homeschooling produced the following meta-categories: food, nature, movement, flexibility and multiplicity, knowledge, and tools.
 The majority of metaphors for homeschooling belonged to the meta-categories of movement as well as flexibility and multiplicity.
 Of 14 metaphors for homeschooling, seven were positive, seven were neutral, and none were negative.